sasrid/chatopenai/README.md

 - Azure Webapp to deploy Python app or this app can be run locally

 ##### How it works

-app.py listens on port 5000 and it has decorators for / and /ask routes. app.py serves HTML/JS at / path.
+app.py listens on port 5000 and it has decorators for / and /ask routes.

+app.py serves HTML/JS at / path.

 app.py addresses POST call at /ask path.
+It uses OpenAI API key from environment variable, calls OpenAI Chat Completion API and then it updates the HTML page with the response using Javascript.